burst-apps-team/burst-wiki/the-burst-api.md

 ### Lease Balance

-[Lease](account-leasing.md) the entire guaranteed balance of NXT to another account, after 1440 confirmations.
+[Lease](account-leasing.md) the entire guaranteed balance of BURST to another account, after 1440 confirmations.
 POST only.

 **Request:** Refer to [Create Transaction Request](the-burst-api-create-transaction-request.md) for common parameters.